Gaelic warfare: Gaelic raid culture

 The Gaelic Irish preferred hit-and-run tactics and shock tactics like ambushes and raids (the crech), which involved catching the enemy unaware.
 One of the most common causes of conflict in Gaelic Ireland was cattle raiding.
 Cattle were the main form of wealth in Gaelic Ireland, as it was in many parts of Europe, as currency had not yet been introduced, and the aim of most wars was the capture of the enemy's cattle.
 If this worked, the raiders would then seize any valuables (mainly livestock) and potentially valuable hostages, burn the crops, and escape.

 Indeed, cattle raiding was a social institution within Gaelic culture and newly crowned kings would carry out raids on traditional rivals upon coronation.
 The Gaelic term creach rígh, or "king's raid", was used to describe the event, implying it was a customary tradition.

 The cattle raid was often called a Táin Bó and was an important aspect of Gaelic literature and culture, with the Táin Bó Cúailnge and Táin Bó Flidhais as important examples.

 Gaelic warfare was anything but static, as Gaelic soldiers frequently looted or bought the newest and most effective weaponry.

-Although hit-and-run raiding was the preferred Gaelic tactic in medieval times, there were also pitched battles to settle larger disputes.
+Although hit-and-run raiding was the preferred Gaelic tactic in the Middle Ages, there were also pitched battles to settle larger disputes.

-Especially following the arrival of the Vikings from Lochlann, who brought their own style of warfare, raiding and settlements.
-Over time these newcomers founded their own kingdom, began a dynastic line and developed a distinct culture of their own.
+Particularly following the arrival of the Vikings from Lochlann, who brought their own style of raiding, warfare and settlements.
+Over time, these foreign newcomers established themselves, founding their own kingdom in Dublin, establishing a dynastic line and developing a distinct Norse-Gaelic culture of their own.